AnkitB47/AutonoMind/README.md

 ## Using the API manually

-Remember that text, voice, image and search endpoints are grouped under the `/input` prefix:
+Remember that text, voice and image inputs share the `/input` prefix:

 - `POST /input/text`
 - `POST /input/voice`
 - `POST /input/image`

-- `POST /input/search`
+Upload PDFs or images for retrieval using `POST /upload` and send chat messages via `POST /chat`.

 With the correct entry point and base URL, these routes should respond without 404 errors.